glenchiridza/companyX/README.md

 Once in portal the link packaging will be presented which enables user to view, update, delete, perform manipulations on the items provided in dropdown options

+#### Additional Commands:
+To createsuper user from terminal if starting with new DB: python manage.py shell this will bring up a shell where you must import the user model from the user package and set the needed field values like username, password,is_staff,is_superuser, email,etc (just check fields presented in User model)

+once objet is saved you should exit shell and type in terminal : python manage.py changepassword this command will let you set a hashed password for the new admin account

 Tools:
 Django framework
 Python Programming Language